Sorry, you need to enable JavaScript to visit this website.

 Elevated Hct between 45% and 50%: 4-fold higher rate of cardiovascular death and major thrombosis1

-• Managing Hct levels between 45% and 50% significantly increased the risk of cardiovascular death and major thrombosis compared with an Hct level managed to <45% (HR, 3.91; 95% CI, 1.45-10.53; P = 0.007)1*
+• A significant increase in the risk of cardiovascular death and major thrombosis was demonstrated with Hct levels between 45% and 50% compared with Hct levels of <45% (HR, 3.91; 95% CI, 1.45-10.53; P=0.007)1*

-Image that says Probability of remaining event-free in the CYTO-PV study (N = 365)
+Image that says Probability of remaining event-free in the CYTO-PV study (N = 365).

 Kaplan-Meier curves for composite primary endpoint.